1. Salar de Uyuni, Bolivia

-Frozen in the depths of winter, the world’s largest salt flat is transformed in to a giant sky-reflecting mirror during rainy season.
-The pools left over from this monumental prehistoric lake create a shimmering, illusory horizon, making it one of the best places to visit in the world if you like a good trick shot or fun selfie!
+Frozen in the depths of winter, the world’s largest salt flat is transformed in to a giant sky-reflecting mirror during rainy season (September-May).
+The pools left over from this monumental prehistoric lake create a shimmering, illusory horizon, making it one of the best places to visit in the world if you like a good trick shot or selfie.

 Another amazing lake, this one is located in southern Siberia and is the world’s largest freshwater bit of blue.
 The water round these parts freezes into sheets of turquoise ice in winter that might look more at home in Superman’s Fortress of Solitude.
-Temperatures can plummet to -19°C from December to February, so don’t forget to pack the onesie.
-Find more alternative travel destinations with our photo gallery of the most magical places in the world.
+Temperatures can plummet to -19°C from December to February, so don’t forget to pack a thermal onesie.

 Already a top holiday destination for backpackers, the Laotian city of Luang Prabang is temptingly close to Kuang Si Falls, a three tier splash spectacular with waters so clear and blue it’ll be hard to resist jumping straight in.
 Hike the trails around the area to escape the tour groups and find your own secret slice of paradise.

 4. Torres del Paine National Park, Patagonia, Chile

 Admire the amazing Andes and visit one of South America’s most beautiful National Parks.
 Get your llama legs on and go hiking over mountains loaded with the white stuff and across glorious glaciers.

 More wet stuff to blow your socks off, this time in North America.
 This natural pool, with its rainbow coloured waters, is found in Yellowstone National Park and is the third largest hot spring in the world.